rba1998project/webapp/README.md

 extract it.
 Go to user/home run the program use the database in database folder and import it in mysql .
 U may need to change some directory inside code file

+This code is for only viewing purpose.Any kind of academic/buisness useage is forbidden